• Home

 As noted under the EURAD Roadmap Theme 2 – “Radioactive waste characterisation, processing and storage (Pre-disposal activities), and source term understanding for disposal” – the pre-disposal activities including radioactive waste characterisation, treatment and conditioning, as well as storage, are considered as high priorities.
 Moreover, as highlighted in the Roadmap, a sufficient knowledge of the radionuclide and chemical content of the waste is a prerequisite for the development of the complete waste management route.

-The common interests addressed in the ROUTES strategic studies are identified in the Roadmap and related to elements of Theme 2: Inventory collation and forecasting (3.5), the Methodology to define radionuclides inventories (3.6), understanding of the potential for long-term storage as a management option for disused sealed radioactive sources (3.10), the management of damaged waste packages and methods for reprocessing aged waste (1.2.4) and the waste acceptance criteria (2.1.6).
+The common interests addressed in the ROUTES strategic studies were identified in the Roadmap and related to elements of Theme 2: Inventory collation and forecasting (3.5), the Methodology to define radionuclides inventories (3.6), understanding of the potential for long-term storage as a management option for disused sealed radioactive sources (3.10), the management of damaged waste packages and methods for reprocessing aged waste (1.2.4) and the waste acceptance criteria (2.1.6).
 All these subtopics are related to Roadmap Phase 0 (Policy, Framework & Programme Establishment), except the subtopic concerning WAC which is related to Phase 2 (Site Characterisation) and Phase 3 (Facility Construction).

 Objective